 Fathom Books seeks poems, NON- and flash fiction of peril, philosophical power, & experiment for an anthology that will both chronicle and help give motile definition to Queer since 2000.
-Submission is free, with publication in a fine paperback version coming in 2018.
+Submission is free, with publication in a fine paperback version coming by 2020.

 Scherezade Siobhan will join Fathom as a contributing editor on this project.